mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox-documentation.md

 - EditableTextboxComponent
 - NgFormEditableTextboxComponent
-- NgFormListboxSingleComponent
-- NgFormListboxMultiComponent

-Currently the combobox component has no native icons, such as a box icon that indicates open status, or checkboxes to use if the component is multi-select.
+The combobox component has no native icons, such as a box icon that indicates open status, or checkboxes to use if the component is multi-select.
 Users can project their own icons in the appropriate content projection slots.

 ## Combobox Component